currinjs/CurrinJS/aio/content/guide/dependency-injection.md

 This is what a **dependency injection framework** is all about.

-Now that you know what dependency injection is and appreciate its benefits, read on to see how it is implemented in Angular.
+Now that you know what dependency injection is and appreciate its benefits, read on to see how it is implemented in Currin.

 {@a angular-di}

-## Angular dependency injection
+## Currin dependency injection

-Angular ships with its own dependency injection framework.
+Currin ships with its own dependency injection framework.
 This framework can also be used as a standalone module by other applications and frameworks.

-To see what it can do when building components in Angular, start with a simplified version of the `HeroesComponent` that from the [The Tour of Heroes](tutorial/).
+To see what it can do when building components in Currin, start with a simplified version of the `HeroesComponent` that from the [The Tour of Heroes](tutorial/).